Loading...

 Diagram of a neuron whose axon is progressively wrapped in myelin through repetition, making the skill faster and stronger.

-Being a good instructor involves not only transmitting knowledge but also building a bridge between soft and hard skills along with a deep understanding of the process, leading students towards meaningful and sustainable learning.
+Being a good instructor involves more than transmitting knowledge.
+It means building a bridge between soft and hard skills.
+It also means holding a deep understanding of the process.
+This leads students towards meaningful and sustainable learning.